Have you ever wondered how a percent could be a decimal? Take a look at this dilemma.

 Now let's go back to the dilemma from the beginning of the Concept.

-To convert to a decimal, we first drop the percent sign.
+to a decimal, we first drop the percent sign.

 Next, move the decimal point two places to the left.